How eCommerce is Shaping Today’s Supply Chain - Top Stats

 What it means:

-Stat No. 3: Only 22% companies have a proactive supply chain network (Procurement Tactics)
+Only 24% of businesses have a proactive supply chain network in 2024 (Procurement Tactics)

 What it means: